-Jacobs Surfboards was located at the southernmost end of Hermosa Beach’s “Miracle Mile” of surf shops, which meant that if you came down from Manhattan Beach and were hopscotching Pacific Coast Highway with the intention of hitting ’em all in order—Bing, Rick, Noll, Weber and Jacobs—you were saving the best for last.
-Steve Pezman called Jacobs the “Notre Dame Cathedral” of surf shops, which I suppose is true if your starting place is, say, Dale Velzy’s first joint in Manhattan, which was an unventilated 700-foot cinderblock hutch.
+Jacobs Surfboards was located at the southernmost end of Hermosa Beach's "Miracle Mile" of surf shops, which meant that if you came down from Manhattan Beach and were hopscotching Pacific Coast Highway with the intention of hitting 'em all in order—Bing, Rick, Noll, Weber and Jacobs—you were saving the best for last.
+Steve Pezman called Jacobs the "Notre Dame Cathedral" of surf shops, which I suppose is true if your starting place is, say, Dale Velzy's first shop in Manhattan, which was an unventilated 700-square-foot cinderblock hutch.
 In contrast, the street-facing side of Jacobs Surfboards—retail in front, factory in back; 2,750 square feet total—was trimmed in flagstone, and fronted by an enormous four-panel plateglass window that canted out slightly as it rose to a ceiling which was, if not cathedral-like in height, lifted well above the impeccably-carpeted and vacuumed floor.

 Everything about the place, in fact, was clean and tight and well-ordered.
 New horizontally-displayed boards gleamed behind that giant window like tropical fish floating in a building-sized aquarium.
 Black-and-white teamrider pics—of Lance Carson, Robert August, Donald Takayama and Ricky Irons in the mid-'60s; Dru Harrison and Mike Purpus a few years later—were set in identical black frames and arranged in a perfect grid on the wall behind the counter.